tf3193/mscs630Flagg/prj/StegProject/README.md

 ## Option 1
 - After option 1 will ask you for a file, for example there bob.txt provided.
+- THIS HAS WORKED IN SMALL TESTS WITH PICTURES
 - You will then be asked what port you want to serve on.
 - Then a simple web server will spin up hosting your images with in this case holds bob.txt's data